Northwestern Syria offensive (April–August 2019): Second rebel counteroffensive

 On 6 June, the Iranian Fars News Agency reported that the Syrian Army had so far captured at least 23 villages and towns from the various rebel groups since the start of the offensive.

 Rebels launched a large counteroffensive against pro-government forces in northern Hama province, with rebel units both attacking and advancing south of the government-held town of Karnaz.
-The National Front for Liberation dubbed the operation "Repelling the Invaders", Tahrir al-Sham called it "Battle of al-Mutasim Billah", while Jaysh al-Izza introduced it as the "Breaking the bones" operation.
+The National Front for Liberation dubbed the operation "Repelling the Invaders", Hay'at Tahrir al-Sham called it "Battle of al-Mutasim Billah", while Jaysh al-Izza introduced it as the "Breaking the bones" operation.
 The National Front for Liberation released images on social media showing their fighters joining the attack on the town with BMP-1 IFVs, T-62 tanks and Turkish-made Panthera F9 armored vehicles; rebel forces also reported destroying a Syrian Army tank near Qasabiyeh with an ATGM.
 By the end of the day, rebel forces were in control over the strategic villages of Jubbayn, Tell Malah and Kafr Houd, cutting off a government supply route in the northwestern Hama countryside.